Monsler/PPG-Mod-Creator/README.md

 # Contributing
 If you want to contribute, feel free to modify the code to pull request it.
-Btw, I know that the code may not be the most optimized, I did the best I could based on my knowledge.
-If you think something can be optimized or better, just do a pull request on the main branch.
+**But WARNING**, this code is not the best one, and can obviously be optimized.
+I don't do it myself by a lack of time but also because I'm pretty lazy.

 # Some Footer
 I sincerely hope that my website will help some of you to create your own simple mod.